 1) The Supportive Opportunist:

-"You're publishing a book!
-That's amazing!
+"I'm so happy you're publishing a book!
 I can't wait for you to give me seven-hundred free copies!"

 "What do you mean it's not out for another year and a half?!
-How can it take that long?!"
+Why can't you release it sooner?"

-"WHEW!
-That's great to hear.
+"Whew!
+It's so great to hear you succeeded at something.
 I was always worried you'd end up in jail."

-"Are you sure your publisher's legit?
-Lots of folks are just out to rip you off."
+"Are you sure Houghton Mifflin Harcourt is a real publisher?
+Lots of people are out to rip you off, you know."

-"So you got a book deal.
+"So what if you got a book deal?
 Anyone can publish a book nowadays."

 "I've always felt I have one good book in me.
 Maybe I should finally write it.
 I mean, if you can do it..."